Freight audit: Models of freight audit

 The first option of manual matching is tedious and the cost of auditing a freight invoice rise with the number of freight invoice proportionally.

 The 2nd option of buying packaged software allows the company to save time and resources in the invoice processing but the company will need to invest in the training of the staff and system infrastructure to maintain an expert process and system.
-The freight audit system will be able to eliminate the mundane freight calculation and matching process and the users of the system will be able to perform value add activities such as analyzing freight rates, negotiation with freight forwarders or recovering freight invoice discrepancy with freight forwarders.
+The freight audit system will be able to eliminate the mundane freight calculation and matching process and the users of the system will be able to perform value add activities such as analyzing freight rates, negotiation with freight forwarders or carriers or recovering freight invoice discrepancy with freight forwarders.

 For option 3, ideally, the 3rd party firm should use a freight audit system and not handle the freight invoices manually.
 The freight audit system maintained by a team of expert users will eliminate the cost of training users and infrastructure setup cost.
 Although the cost of outsource may seem to be higher than buying a packaged software, it includes the maintenance cost of a freight system which may cost more for a team of non experts from the customer to manage.